Which is the best

 The first of the class, HMS Queen Elizabeth, was laid down in

-The sister ship, HMS Prince of Wales is planned
+The sister ship, HMS Prince of Wales was laid

 to be commissioned with the Royal Navy in 2020.
 These new aircraft

-carriers will be the largest warships ever built for the Royal Navy.
+carriers are the largest warships ever built for the Royal Navy.

-Elizabeth class ships will be much more capable comparing with the
+Elizabeth class carriers are be much more capable comparing with the

 Invincible class light aircraft carriers.
 These can carry over